johnnymatthews/blog/180301-installing-lineageos-on-a-nexus-5x.md

 ## Step 3: Install a Custom Recovery Package using Fastboot

-1. Run `add reboot bootloader` in terminal.
+1. Run `adb reboot bootloader` in terminal.
 1. Run `fastboot devices` to verify the computer can find the phone.
 1. Run `~/Downloads
 1. Run `fastboot flash recovery twrp-x.x.x-x-bullhead.img`.
 Change the file name to reflect the TWRP `.img` file you downloaded in Step 1.